openorch/openorch/README.md

 ## Primary Use Cases

-### Run AI Models [x]

-Run open-source AI models privately on your own infrastructure, ensuring that your data and operations remain fully under your control.
+- Run open-source AI models privately on your own infrastructure, ensuring that your data and operations remain fully under your control.

-### Quickly Build Backendless AI Apps [x]

-Build backendless application by using Superplatform as a database and AI prompting API.
+- Build backendless application by using Superplatform as a database and AI prompting API.
 Like Firebase, but with a focus on AI.

-### Develop Microservices-Based AI Applications [ ]

-Build your own backend services around Superplatform, which itself is built on a microservices architecture.
+- Build your own backend services around Superplatform.
 Run these services outside or inside the Superplatform platform.

-### Deploy Third-Party AI Apps Easily [ ]

-Superplatform is designed to make deploying third-party AI applications straightforward.
+- Superplatform is designed to make deploying third-party AI applications straightforward.
 With its focus on virtualization and containers (primarily Docker) and a microservices, API-first approach (using OpenAPI), Superplatform seamlessly integrates other applications into its ecosystem.

 <p align="center">
   <a href="https://singulatron.com/assets/chat.png?refresh=3" target="_blank">